seng438-winter-2023/seng438-a1-zohaib2001/seng438-a1-team_number.md

 # Introduction

+Prior to conducting the first lab assignment, the team went in with the limited knowledge provided in lecture content in regards to exploratory and manual functional testing.
+We were aware that software testing consists of finding any bugs in a system while gaining confidence in the system being tested.

 An introduction of your lab work, and what you knew about exploratory and manual functional testing before this lab